• Menu

 Q. Do the airlines have restrictions on the weight of checked baggage?

-A. Always check the airline’s website before departure as policies tend to change and vary from airline to airline.
+A. Always check the airline’s website before departure as policies tend to change and also vary from airline to airline.
 There won’t be any in-country flights for this tour so you’ll only need to check with your carrier flying to Havana.

 Q. What are the carry-on bag restrictions?